PacketFire/packetfire_site/content/post/intro-to-bgp.md

 peer3    BGP      master   up     00:28:59    Established
 ```

-This, at first glace, gives us a lot of information.
+This gives us a lot of information.
 However, let us focus on the last two entries, peer2 and peer3.
-Looking at these two entries, we can see that they are both BGP protocols and the info field mentions that they are Established.
-Each of these entries corresponds to a BGP session that we currently have open with our other nodes.
+We can see that they are both BGP protocols and that the info field is Established.
+Each of these entries correspond to a BGP session that peer1 has open with peer2 and peer3.
 To demonstrate the relationship of these values to our running sessions, let's stop the bird service on peer2.

 ```bash
 root@peer2:~# systemctl stop bird